fac-members/fac-slides/src/slides/term-4/portfolio/index.md

 ---

-The project is submitted in the form of a 4500 word report.
+The project is submitted in the form of a 4,500 word report.

 It has a set structure with sections for each part of the software development lifecycle.

+---

+Think of it as an extended version of your TFB documentation

+---

+## Questions